Lazer-1/lazer-1.github.io/content/blog/state-of-restaking-2025/index.md

 1. **Volatility**.
 The cost of corruption for an attacker fluctuates based on the staked token's underlying price.

 1. **Centralization.** The assets of many PoS chains are concentrated in the hands of early investors, founders and team members and foundations, at least in the early stage of the projects.
 A concentrated asset exposes the network to centralization when the asset is staked to validate the network. [^2] For example, approximately 91% of Toncoin tokens are concentrated in a few wallets, leading to concerns over centralization.
 While such high concentrations often suggest strong backing from major investors or early adopters, they also carry risks such as potential market manipulation or volatility.
 If large amounts of TON tokens are moved or sold by these holders, it could lead to significant price swings that may harm market stability. [^3]

+These reasons are good enough for the rise of restaking, because it aims to eliminate the need for bootstrapping a project token and resolving the intricacies of maintaining its price.

 ## Why do people restake anyways?